+Stars Planets

-Stars Planets Stars are hot balls of gas Planets do not make their that shine brightly and give own light; they reflect the out light and heat light from the Sun.
+Stars are hot balls of gas that shine brightly and give out light and heat

 We can see thousands of millions of stars with a telescope.

-We can see only 7 other planets in our solar system.
-Stars are very, very far away Planets are not as far away from us as stars.
-Stars do not orbit around Planets orbit around our our Sun.
-Sun.
+Stars are very, very far away from us

+Stars do not orbit around our Sun.